Biography of Mary Shelley #

 There seems little doubt that Mary Shelley was aware of this wonderfully tangled knot of science and philosophy.
 Born in 1797, she was the child of two well-known intellectuals, the feminist writer Mary Wollstonecraft (who died shortly after her daughter’s birth) and the political philosopher William Godwin.
 And her intimate circle, including her poet husband, Percy Bysshe Shelley, was fascinated by such ideas.
 Shelley, in fact, experimented with galvanism himself; as a student at Oxford University, he crammed his rooms with electrical machines, air pumps, glass containers, the very stuff of an archetypal mad scientist.
 Friends described the young scholar cranking up the current to a point that his “long wild locks bristled and stood on end.”

-Shelley and Mary Godwin had notoriously eloped in 1814, when he was still married and she was not quite 17.
-Accompanied by Godwin’s stepsister, they fled to Continental Europe and largely remained there, even after Shelley’s first wife, Harriet, committed suicide and they were able to wed.
-It was during this period of transience that they visited George Gordon, Lord Byron, in Switzerland.
+It was during this period of transience that they visited Lord Byron, (George Gordon) in Switzerland.
 It was the summer of 1816, cold and gray because of the fallout from a massive volcano eruption in Indonesia.
 The weather drove the group indoors, where Byron proposed a ghost story competition, and in response Mary Godwin — she married Shelley later that year — invented the story of Dr. Frankenstein.

 The young author credited a troubling dream of a scientist and his man-made monster as inspiration for the tale.
 But it’s the other inspirations that give Montillo’s book its incisive moments, such as when she notes the similarities between Victor Frankenstein and Percy Shelley: “Mary even chose the name Victor as a homage to Percy, who had used that name in his youth because he felt it showed power and strength.”
-Would Percy have felt honored by this tribute?
-Frankenstein is a coward of a scientist, repulsed by what he’s created, and his abandonment of the monster leads to a tragically murderous conclusion.

 Of course, neither of the Shelleys is particularly admirable in Montillo’s telling.
 Her portrait of the creator of “Frankenstein” and her short-lived marriage (Percy Shelley died in a boating accident in 1822) is a study of self-absorbed neurotics.
 There’s more affection here — or perhaps, more interest — in the real-life Dr. Frankensteins, their ethically dubious choices and their attempts to explain the workings of mind and soul.